Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

 Builds a simple parallel nonce system on top of the storage tree.
 Transactions can use any storage slot that contains 0 as data (after overwriting logic).
-This slot will be overwritten with a 1, making it impossible to re-use the transaction multiple times.
+A 1 will be written to the storage after the transaction is used, making it impossible to re-use the transaction multiple times.

 To make is easier to ignore this check, verify is added to make the statement always valid if necessary.